The Media and Entertainment Law Review: Belarus

 - international cooperation in the field of media, including interactions with international organisations and corresponding bodies of other states, ensuring the fulfilment of obligations under international treaties with Belarus;

-- assistance in the organisation of correspondent offices, bureaus and other offices of state mass media outside the country;
+- assistance in the organisation of correspondent offices, bureaus and other offices of state mass media organisations outside the country;

 - accreditation of journalists; and